 Read on to explore some of the world’s oldest structures.

 The World’s Oldest Structures: Megalithic Temples, Malta

-Dating back to 3500 to 2500 BC, the Megalithic Temples of Malta are some of the oldest structures in the world.
+Dating back to 3,500 to 2,500 BCE, the Megalithic Temples of Malta are some of the oldest structures in the world.
 As the name suggests, they are a group of stone temples older than Stonehenge and the Egyptian pyramids.
 Excellently preserved, they were rediscovered and restored in the 19th century by European and native Maltese archaeologists.

 Knap of Howar, Scotland

-The Knap of Howar is located on the Scottish island of Papa Westray and is home to a Neolithic farmstead dating back to 3500 BC.
-Made up of two adjacent rounded rectangular thick-walled buildings with very low doorways facing, the farmstead is believed to be the oldest preserved stone house in northern Europe.
+The Knap of Howar is located on the Scottish island of Papa Westray and is home to a Neolithic farmstead dating back to 3,500 BCE.
+Made up of two adjacent, rounded rectangular, thick-walled buildings with very low doorways, the farmstead is believed to be the oldest preserved stone house in northern Europe.

 According to Historic Environment, the Knap of Howar’s two buildings are contemporary with the chambered Orkney tombs, such as Midhowe.
 Not only are they they some of the earliest Neolithic settlements in this part of the continent — but the best preserved, and most clearly Neolithic.